-Call it the tech takeover of beauty, call it pink tax – whatever’s happened, it’s fair to say the cost of a decent hair dryer has been on a steep incline for a few years now.
-But that doesn’t mean you can’t find something great at a price that doesn’t require a sharp intake of breath before you hit “add to basket”.
+Call it the tech takeover of beauty, call it pink tax—whatever’s happened, it’s fair to say the cost of all the best hair dryer picks has been on a steep incline for a few years now.
+But that doesn’t mean you can’t find something great at a price that doesn’t require a sharp intake of breath before you hit “add to cart.”
 Enter the Remington Thermacare Pro 2400.

-After testing many hair dryers costing north of £100, it’s tricky to approach a sub-£50 model without making assumptions about it’s comparative performance, but the Thermacare Pro 2400 blew those misconceptions away (ahem).
+After testing many hair dryers costing north of $100, it’s tricky to approach a below-$50 model without making assumptions about its comparative performance, but the Thermacare Pro 2400 blew those misconceptions away.

 5. T3 Cura Luxe